-Irish Water, working in partnership with Mayo County Council, is investing one million euro to undertake essential upgrade works wastewater treatment plants in towns and across County Mayo. improvement works include upgrades to the inlet works, storm water management and sludge treatment and storage facilities.
-As part of the project, upgrade works are proposed to be completed in settlements including Mulranny, Ballindine, Ballycastle, Gweesalia and
+Irish Water, working in partnership with Mayo County Council, is investing one million euro to upgrade undertake essential works to wastewater treatment plants in towns and County villages across Mavo.
+These improvement works include upgrades to the inlet works, storm water management and sludge treatment and storage facilities.
+As part of the project, upgrade works are proposed to be completed in settlements including Mulranny, Ballindine, Ballycastle, Gweesalia and Shrule.
+Capacity improvements will help to support new development in these areas, including tourism related development.97